Fidelity and quantum geometry approach to Dirac exceptional points in diamond nitrogen-vacancy centers: Conclusions

-Beyond this universality, we uncovered a pronounced and distinctive geometric anisotropy that fundamentally differentiates Dirac EPs from their conventional counterparts.
+Beyond this criticality, we uncovered a pronounced and distinctive geometric anisotropy that can arise naturally near Dirac EPs, and fundamentally differentiates Dirac EPs from their conventional counterparts.
 While conventional EPs typically exhibit a divergence of the fidelity susceptibility that is insensitive to the direction of approach, the Dirac EP displays a highly directional response.
-In particular, the fidelity susceptibility diverges to negative infinity along the non-reciprocal coupling axis $k_2$, while being strongly suppressed along the effective momentum direction $k_1$, vanishing within numerical precision in the present model.
+In particular, the fidelity susceptibility diverges to negative infinity along the non-reciprocal coupling axis $q_2$, while being strongly suppressed, and in the present model vanishing identically, along the effective momentum direction $q_1$.
 Importantly, this anisotropy does not originate from vanishing spectral gaps, as the energy dispersion near the Dirac EP remains linear and nonzero in all real directions.
 Instead, it reflects the underlying defective eigenstate structure of the Dirac EP, in which the leading-order deformation of the eigenstate is confined to a single generalized Jordan direction in Hilbert space.
+Strikingly, in the present model, the vanishing of $\chi_F$ along the dark direction is not merely a leading-order suppression but remains exact along the corresponding line through the Dirac EP, as established through a formal argument based on evolution generators (the Appendix).
+More generally, the Appendix proves that at least one such dark line through the Dirac EP is guaranteed to exist for any Dirac EP whose parameter derivatives $\{\partial_{q_i}H\}$ collectively span the off-diagonal operator space at the Dirac EP: since dark directions always come in opposing pairs, the dark locus contains at least one full line through the Dirac EP.
+The precise number and orientation of dark lines may remain model dependent, but their existence is a provable generic consequence of the Dirac EP structure whenever this spanning condition is satisfied.